Hip and Knee Fellowship Program

 3. Knee arthroplasty

-1. Exposure to both PS and CR knee designs, fixed-bearing, and rotating platform
+1. Exposure to PS, CR, and ultra-congruent (medial/dual pivot) knee designs, fixed-bearing, and rotating platform

 2. Use of computer navigation and robotic-assisted surgery